Alex Bezuska - UX Engineer and Front-End Developer

 (August 2015 – Present)

 In 2015 I co-founded a 501-(c)(3) non-profit organization called Louisville Makes Games, Inc. The goal of LMG is to provide educational courses and promote game development careers in the city of Louisville, KY.
 In February 2016, we had the grand opening for Warp Zone Louisville, the first and only game development-centric co-working space in Louisville (and Kentucky!).
-We run meetups, classes, and events out of Warp Zone Louisville as well as provides the amenities of a co-working space on Main Street in downtown Louisville.
+Community meetups, classes, and events are hosted out of Warp Zone Louisville, as well as providing amenities of a co-working space on Main Street in downtown Louisville.

 Co - Founder / Organizer / Host